wez/wezterm/.github/ISSUE_TEMPLATE/bug_report.md

  - OS: [e.g. Linux X11, Linux Wayland, macOS, Windows]
  - Version: please run `wezterm -V` and include its output here
+ - The active keyboard layout name (eg: ENG, DEU and so on)

 ## To Reproduce